Sweet Potato and Mushroom Veggie Burger

 - In a medium pot, combine the quinoa with 1 cup of water.
 Add a pinch of salt.
 Bring to a boil, turn heat to low, cover, and cook until tender, about 20 minutes.
 Remove from heat, and let stand covered.
 You should have about 1 1/2 cups.

 - Meanwhile, place a large sauté pan over medium-high heat.
 Add a tablespoon of oil.
 When it shimmers, add the shallots or onion and a pinch of red pepper flakes.
-Turn the heat down to medium, and cook until the shallots soften, about 2 minutes.
+Cover, turn the heat down to medium, and cook until the shallots soften, about 5 minutes.

 - Meanwhile, run the mushrooms down the chute of a food processor fitted with the shredder attachment.
 Run the sweet potato wedges down the chute next.
 (If you don’t have a food processor, shred the sweet potato using a cheese grater and finely mince the mushrooms.)
 Dump the mushrooms and sweet potatoes into the pan with the shallots.
 Turn the heat up to medium-high and cook until the vegetables are just soft, about 2 minutes more.
 Season with salt to taste.
 Transfer to a large bowl.
 Add the cooked quinoa, panko, parsley, and Parmigiano Reggiano.
 Stir to combine.
 Taste.
 This is your chance to get the seasoning right.
 If it needs more salt and pepper, and them now.
 Add the eggs, and stir to combine.